david-k-buck/BeagleSmalltalk/README.md

 To get this Smalltalk running, you have two choices.

-&nbsp;	1) Download it with executables from https://www.simberon.com/BeagleSmalltalk.html
+ 	1) Download it with executables from https://www.simberon.com/BeagleSmalltalk.html

-&nbsp;	2) Compile it on your own
+ 	2) Compile it on your own